 Introduction to Legislative History: An Overview

-The primary sources of information for legislative history research are the recordings of House
+The primary sources of information for Minnesota legislative history research are the minutes of legislative committees and the audio and

-and Senate committee hearings and floor sessions.
-Full online access to these records is available from
+video recordings of House and Senate committee hearings and floor sessions.
+Online access to those recordings is available from 2004 to the

-2004 to the present.
-Prior to 2004, selected Internet coverage is available:
+present for both the House and Senate; prior to 2004, selected Internet coverage is available.